micromaomao/blog/content/linux-ick/en.md

 ptrace(PTRACE_TRACEME) = -1 EPERM (Operation not permitted)
 ```

 It is probably looking for whether this call returns a `-EPERM`, which would indicate that the process is (already) being traced.
-But since we're already making kernel changes, this is not difficult to work around either:
+But since we're already making kernel changes, this is not difficult to work around either.
+We can find the relevant function by searching for `PTRACE_TRACEME`, which will quickly surface the function `ptrace_traceme`:

 <a class="make-diff" href="./diffs/0002-ptrace_traceme-return-0.patch"></a>